Ayisharinsi/Ex.No.10/README.md

 1. **Start with Simple Prompts:**

    * Begin with a simple description of the required content.

-   * **Example (For an AI Education Report):**
+   * **Example (For a Money Laundering Detection Report):**

-     * Simple prompt: "Write a report about Artificial Intelligence in education."
+     * Simple prompt: "Write a report about money laundering detection."

 2. **Add Specifics:**

-   * Add specific requirements such as target audience, structure, examples, benefits, and challenges.
+   * Add specific requirements such as target audience, structure, examples, benefits, challenges, and technical methods.

    * **Example:**

-     * Refined prompt: "Write a report about Artificial Intelligence in education for engineering students.
-Include applications, benefits, challenges, examples, and future scope."
+     * Refined prompt: "Write a report about Graph Neural Network-Based Money Laundering Detection for final-year CSE students.
+Include the problem statement, transaction graph representation, GNN models, suspicious transaction patterns, benefits, challenges, evaluation metrics, and future scope."

 3. **Apply Advanced Techniques:**

    * Advanced techniques such as decision-making, tail generation, fact checking, and semantic filtering can be applied to improve the output.

-   * **Example (For Creative Content):**
+   * **Example (For Technical Content):**

+     * Decision making: "Compare GCN, GAT, GATv2, and GraphSAGE and identify suitable models for the proposed money laundering detection system."

-     * Tail generation: "Continue the story by explaining how the students use the AI robot to identify pollution sources and develop a solution for the city."
+     * Tail generation: "Continue the methodology by explaining how transaction graphs are constructed and how GNNs analyze relationships between connected accounts."

+     * Fact checking: "Verify the technical descriptions of the GNN models and identify claims that require reliable references."

+     * Semantic filtering: "Rewrite the explanation using simple technical language suitable for final-year engineering students."

 ---